codio/site/source/docs/courses/course-add.html.md

 You should also add tags that identify the technologies used.
 An image is also suggested.

 ## Visibility
 This determines whether your module is publicly available to all Codio users or should remain private to you and/or your [Organization](/docs/dashboard/create/adminrole) (if you are a member of an Organization).
+By default, Modules are set to be Private.

 To publish your module to an Organization, please read on.

 ## Owner
 By default, you are the owner of the module you create.

-If you are a member of an Organisation, the Organisation owner can disable the ability for you to create public modules.
+If you are a member of an Organisation, the Organisation owner can disable the ability for you to create only private modules.
 See [Public/Private Settings](/docs/dashboard/create/public_private).

 If you select an Organization from the 'Who should own this module' dropdown, then

 1. Any Owner group members of that Organization are able to administer the module.
 2. All Organization members will be able to see it in the listing, even if the module is marked as private.

-To create a module that is private to your Organization, select the Private option and select the Organization as the owner.
+To create a module that is private to your Organization, select the Organization as the owner.

 ## Adding a Module
 It is possible to add a module to your course that already exists in another course.
 Press the **Add Module** button.